Node.js DNS Resolution: lookup, resolve & c-ares

 console.log(err?.code ?? out);

-});Different answers tell you the split.
+});Different results point you toward the relevant layer.
 A hosts-file override appears in lookup() and disappears from resolve4().
 A custom c-ares server affects the resolver instance and leaves lookup() alone.
 A corporate resolver may answer internal names that a public resolver cannot answer.
 A search suffix may make a short hostname work through the OS path while a DNS protocol query for the bare name fails.

 Search domains are another OS resolver feature.
-A host can be configured so a short name such as db is tried with configured suffixes. dns.lookup('db') may resolve through that policy. dns.resolve4('db') asks DNS for the name as given through the c-ares path.
-Internal infrastructure relies on this often enough that the difference deserves a log line during debugging.
+A host can be configured so a short name such as db is tried with configured suffixes. dns.lookup('db') may resolve through that policy. dns.resolve4('db') asks DNS for the name through the c-ares path.
+Internal infrastructure relies on this often enough that you should log the path during debugging.

-Kubernetes makes that visible.
+Kubernetes makes this visible.
 A pod often has search domains for its namespace and cluster.
-A short service name can resolve through the OS lookup path because resolver config expands it.
-A direct c-ares query for that short name may behave differently depending on c-ares handling of that resolver config and options.
+A short service name can resolve through OS lookup because resolver config expands it.
+A direct DNS query for that short name may behave differently depending on c-ares handling of the resolver config and options.
 For portable diagnostic scripts, query the fully qualified service name and record which API you used.

-Cloud private DNS behaves the same at a higher boundary.
+Cloud private DNS behaves similarly at a larger scope.
 A name can resolve inside a VPC and fail from a laptop.
 A public resolver can return no answer while the cloud resolver returns private addresses.
 That is resolver scope.
 Match the source network and resolver before comparing results.

-Timeouts need care.
+Timeout labels need care.
 A request timeout in an HTTP client may include DNS time, TCP connect time, TLS handshake time, request write time, server processing time, and response read time.
 A DNS timeout code from node:dns is narrower.
-It says the resolver operation failed to produce an answer in time.
+It means the resolver operation failed to produce an answer in time.
 Keep timeout labels exact.

 dns.resolve4('example.com', console.log);The first can succeed with no DNS server.
 The second needs DNS query behavior.
 If the first works and the second times out, your process can use local resolver policy but cannot complete c-ares DNS queries to its configured servers.
 If the second works and a dependency using lookup() fails, inspect hosts files, search domains, OS resolver config, and thread-pool pressure.

-The last debugging check is address family.
-Log every answer, including the one the client tried.
+The final address-family check is simple - log every answer, including the one the client tried.

 dns.lookup(host, { all: true, order: 'verbatim' }, (err, all) => {